 Is Thailand still budget-friendly?

 Yes, but not in a magical way.
 Good routing and sensible accommodation choices matter more than chasing the absolute cheapest option.
+Thailand still rewards budget awareness, but the route gets weak quickly if low prices are used as an excuse for constant extra movement.

 Should I visit Chiang Mai or the islands first?